Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 which resources to use, which application to run, etc.

 [Kubernetes](https://kubernetes.io/) comes from the Greek word meaning sailing master or pilot.
-Simply put, it means a person who <br>
-has substantial control over operations.
+Simply put<br> it means a person who has substantial control over operations.

 This is what Kubernetes does.